Josiah4191/java-uno-game/UNO_CARD_README.md

 Comments have been added to each class file if you want to view the code.
 If you notice anything that I might have overlooked, or if something doesn't work properly, please let me know, and feel free to edit.

-For the Uno card classes, the important classes that you need to know about are:
+The important classes that you need to know about are:
   - UnoDeck
   - UnoCardMachine
   - UnoCardImageManager